presscustomizr/hueman-addons/readme.md

 ## Changelog ##
+= 1.0.2 : May 5th, 2016 =
+* fixed : Share bar blocking view in mobile
+* fixed : Add Share Class Only When Sharebar Active
+* fixed : when the sticky option is enabled, the bar can be on top of the attachments slideshow
+* fixed : disabled social share buttons : there is still block area stolen from the content
+* added : LinkedIn share button
+* added : options to select which button(s) to activate
+* removed : grunt reload script

 = 1.0.1 : April 14th, 2016 =
 * updated : sharrre Jquery plugin to the latest version (2.0.1) https://github.com/Julienh/Sharrre
 * fixed : undefined var _gaq in sharre